adamlg/chatterbox-deploy/README.md

 - Get your code ready for deployment
  * [ ] Liberate your repo

-- Set up a server with Azure:
+- Set up a server using Azure
  * [ ] Use the Azure command line tools to provision and configure a 'production' server

 - Reconfigure your app to work in both evironments